Popular Now

 The HYROX average time by age group reflects the typical finish times recorded by athletes within official race age categories.
 These benchmarks vary depending on division (Open, Pro, Doubles), gender, and competitive level.

 Unlike traditional running events, HYROX blends endurance and functional strength.
-That means age impacts recovery speed, muscular endurance, and pacing strategy differently.
+That means age impacts recovery speed, muscular endurance, and pacing strategy differently than a pure running race.

 Understanding these averages allows you to benchmark performance realistically rather than emotionally.